 When do I audition?

-All rounds will be held during the first week of the Festival, so come prepared to audition.
+Preliminary round will happen via video audition, semi final and final round will be held during the first week of the Festival, so come prepared to audition!

 What happens if I win?

 You will perform with the Festival Orchestra during the final week of the Music Festival!
 Competition winners are eligible for the Jacqueline Avent Music Scholarship awards for the following summer, as well as other potential opportunities.

 How do I enter?

 All deposited participants will be sent a pre-screening application in the spring of 2023.
 Once you complete that form and submit your pre-screening video, you will be entered in the concerto competition